RTLucassen/selection_tool/README.md

 ```

 To test the selection tool, we've provided `example.py` in the root of this repository.
-Running this code creates a small dataset by downloading 4 WSIs from the GDC data portal (~2.2GB)
+The code in this file code creates a small dataset by downloading 4 WSIs from the GDC data portal (~2.2GB)
 and saving corresponding low magnification thumbnail images.
-The dataset serves as an example to play around with the selection tool.
+The dataset then serves as an example to play around with the selection tool.

 ## Input
 The tool expects a Pandas dataframe as input.
 This dataframe should at least